melezhik/outthentic/README.md

 ## Options

-* `--root`  - root directory of outthentic project, if not set story runner starts with current working directory
+* `--root`  - root directory of outthentic project

+If root parameter is not set current working directory is assumed as project root directory.

-* `--debug` - enable outthentic debugging
+* `--debug` - enable/disable debug mode

     * Increasing debug value results in more low level information appeared at output